mortang2410/dotfiles/README.md

 I recommend reading about how [vim-plug](https://github.com/junegunn/vim-plug) works.
 Do a `:PlugInstall` and `:PlugUpdate` to make sure everything is updated (before that vim / nvim might display some errors).

+You're done.
+Now just find some quickstart guides to see how those programs work.

-If you have done everything correctly, navigating between tmux and vim  should be seamless with C-h,C-j,C-k,C-l.
+If you have set up everything correctly:
+- Navigating between tmux and
+vim  should be seamless with C-h,C-j,C-k,C-l.

+- Man pages can be viewed with nvim (try `man git`).

+- We can do fuzzy completion in the shell.
+Try running `ls ~ | fzf` in zsh.

 ![desktop](https://camo.githubusercontent.com/d015da143a73a3cfacdfcaaa7040ed475b4f34ff/68747470733a2f2f692e696d6775722e636f6d2f493835584368342e6a7067)